MicrosoftDocs/azure-stack-docs/azure-stack/operator/tutorial-offer-services.md

 A resource provider supports creation, deployment, and management of its resources as services.
 A common example is the Microsoft.Compute resource provider, which offers the ability to create and deploy virtual machines (VMs).
 See [Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview) for an overview of the Azure resource management model.

-In Azure Stack, there are two general categories of resource providers: ones that offer foundational services, and ones that offer add-on services.
+In Azure Stack, there are two general categories of resource providers: ones that deploy resources as foundational services, and ones that deploy as add-on services.

 ### Foundational services